k4karim/inventory-management/README.md

 # to deploy it on heroku

-1.Login to heroku
+1. Login to heroku

-2.Create new webapp New > Create new app
+2. Create new webapp New > Create new app

-3.cd to project directory (in cmd)
+3. cd to project directory (in cmd)

-4.git init
+4. git init

-5.heroku git:remote -a "heroku appname"
+5. heroku git:remote -a "heroku appname"

-6.git add .
+6. git add .

-7.git commit -am "make it better"
+7. git commit -am "make it better"

-8.git push heroku master
+8. git push heroku master

-9.heroku run python manage.py migrate
+9. heroku run python manage.py migrate

-10.Done
+10. Done

 # dont worry about database settings. "django-heroku" package does all the magic